Traffic Lawyers for Police Pursuits – s 51B Crimes Act 1900

 Pleading Not Guilty

-The first is to show that the prosecution is unable to prove one or more of the ‘essential elements’ of the offence – before you can be found guilty of any offence, there are certain things that the prosecution must prove.
+One way to do this is to show that the prosecution is unable to prove one or more of the ‘essential elements’ of the offence – before you can be found guilty of any offence, there are certain things that the prosecution must prove.

 For police pursuit cases, the prosecution has to prove four things: